TcOpenGroup/TcOpen.Documentation/articles/Conventions/InxtonConventions.md

 }
 ~~~

-These partial methods have their parameterless version for paramterless object contruction.
+These partial methods have their parameterless version for parameterless object construction.

 ## WPF UI components